ucfopen/Materia-Docs/_developers/style-guide.md

 # PHP Code Sniffer Git Hook

 PHP Code Sniffer is installed with Composer and included in the dev dependencies of Materia Server.
-We also install git hooks using composer's `post-install-cmd` script to run tests and run the sniffer.
+TWe also install git hooks using composer's `post-install-cmd` script to run tests and run the sniffer.

 Basically, if you install Materia Server normally using Composer, then you should be all set.

+For detailed information see our [Github PHPCS rules for Materia and FuelPHP](https://github.com/ucfcdl/fuelphp-phpcs)